quazardous/SolarRouterRMS/README.md

 [GNU Affero General Public License 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text)

 ## Refactor
-This refactor aims to add abstraction levels.
+This refactor aims to add abstraction levels and to be dev friendly.
 Here are some benefits:
 - adding a new config param should be effortless (just describe/declare it and it will be handled in UI and EEPROM)
 - each module should be responsible for is own stuff.
 You don't have to understand how they work to add your own module.
 - internal API (events and function) will support interaction between modules
 - Some module can be optionnal (plugin)
+- API centric: the RMS is fully API manageable and the new admin UI is fully headless and can be ran from de dev host (offshore mode).
+You don't have to compile everytime you change a CSS :p

 ## Features